derrickpelletier/node-status/README.md

 ## Config
-Status accepts the following config options:
+Status accepts the following config options on start():
 + `invert`: defaults to *true*.
 + `interval`: defaults to 250.
 Number of milliseconds per re-draw interval.

 ```
-status.config({
+status.start({
 	invert: false,
 	interval: 200
 })
 ```

-## Options
+## Item Options

-All options are optional.
+All item options are optional.

 + `type`: defaults to 'count'.
 Accepts a single type, or an array of types:
 	+ `function(item){ retun item.count }`: specify a type as a custom function to process